Welcome to Ocean Farm

 The House: Troubleshooting

-Music: In the main room the stereo is located in the cupboard to the right of the chimney.
-Connect your iPod onto the stereo jack located on the bench to the right of the chimney.
+Music: The stereo is located in the living room cupboard to the right of the chimney.
+Connect your device to the stereo jack located on the bench.
 Set AMP to AUX.
-Control volume using both the iPod and the stereo system.
-Please do not have the volume too loud (as in the speakers distorting).
-They can blow up and you are subject to a replacement fee.
+Volume is controlled via your device as well as the stereo system.
+Please be aware of the volume, if this is too loud the speakers may blow and a replacement fee will be required.

-- 3. Screw open the new gas bottles using the knob on top.
+Open the new gas bottles by unscrewing the knob on top and reposition.

-- 4. Switch the Instant On gas units back on.
+Switch the instant on gas units back on.

-TV & DVD Foxtel: Are located in the loft.
-Detailed instructions are left in a tray with the remotes at the top of the stairs.
-The TV screen is a pull down type in the window bay in the loft.
-Audio and Foxtel equipment are in the cupboard just to your right as you top the stairs in the loft (under the window.)
-I have a selection of DVD’s are available to watch– please ensure these are put back in their corresponding cases after use.
+TV & DVD Foxtel: The TV & DVD player are located in the loft.
+Detailed instructions are found in the tray at the top of the stairs which contains the remotes.
+The TV screen is pull-down and is located in the window bay.
+Audio and Foxtel equipment are in the cupboard to the right at the top of the loft stairs (under the window).
+A selection of DVD’s are available to watch– please ensure these are put back in their corresponding cases after use.

-BBQ: The gas bottle should be full and the BBQ ready to go with a full gas bottle.
-If you run out of gas, you will find a spare bottle in the garage under the surfboard rack.
+BBQ: The BBQ should be ready to go with a full gas bottle.
+If you run out of gas, a spare bottle can be found in the garage under the surfboard rack.
 Please clean the BBQ after use.

-Pool Heating: The pool is not heated due to environmental reasons – (the power required to heat such a large volume of water is huge.
-Solar is not an option as we don’t have enough north facing roof space to create a difference.)
+Pool Heating: The pool is not heated due to environmental reasons - the power required to heat such a large volume of water is huge, and unfortunately there is not enough north facing roof space for a solar heating option.

-Cattle: The cattle are all friendly and are not dangerous.
-If they come running up to you don’t worry, they are just curious.
+Cattle: The cattle are all friendly and not dangerous.
+If they come running up to you do not worry, they are just curious.
 THEY WILL NOT HURT YOU.
 If you feel nervous, a loud “SHOO” and a wave of your arms should send them running.

 Things to do on the Farm

-5 Great walks on the farm arranged in order of difficulty.
+5 Great walks from the farm in order of difficulty.

-The Headland – A gentle stroll straight out of the front door, along the driveway to the U-bend and keep heading straight south along the grassy car track.
-About as flat as you will get here and great views along the way.
+The Headland – A gentle stroll straight out the front door, down the driveway to the U-bend.
+Keep heading South straight along the grassy car track.
+The terrain is about as flat as it gets in the area, and you will experience great views along the way.

-Rockshelf exploration – Head along the driveway, when you get to the U bend continue straight south along the grassy car track.
-After about 75 meters, turn left down the other grassy track to the ocean.
-At the bottom of the hill climb over the gate and onto the rockshelf.
-South you will find a cave and amphitheatre, north is for the adventurous.
+Rock Shelf Exploration – Head along the driveway, when you reach the U-bend continue South straight along the grassy car track.
+After about 75 meters, turn left down the next grassy track toward the ocean.
+At the bottom of the hill climb over the gate and onto the rock shelf.
+Head South to find a cave and amphitheater, or North if you are up for an adventure.

 Rainforest Exploration – Head to the rainforest and do your own exploration.
 This is a long-sleeved shirt and hiking boots style of walk.
 Dangers include ticks, leeches, steep hills, loose rocks and stinging-nettle trees.
-A good “adventure” to get lost in the rainforest for 10 minutes.
-2 locations – Just to the North of the house down to the dam in front OR the point marked X on the map.
+To reach the rain forest head North of the house down to the dam in front OR to the point marked X on the map.

-We have noted over 40 species of birds on the farm (noted in the bird book on the shelf).
-If you consider yourself a watcher and identify a new one, feel free to note it along with your name, time and conditions.
-(House rule – it must be identified by at least 2 people for it to count!)
+Over 40 species of birds have been noted on the farm (you’ll find these in the bird book on the living room shelf).
+If you consider yourself a watcher and identify a new one, feel free to note it down along with your name, time and conditions. * House rule: it must be identified by at least TWO people for it to count!

-Good rock fishing on the bay.
-On the southern shelf it is easier casting, but you will probably still lose tackle.
-On the northern shelf it is a long cast, but with bigger fish.
+There is good rock fishing on the bay.
+The Southern shelf is easier to cast, however its likely you will still lose tackle.
+The Northern shelf is a long cast, but bigger fish.
 Always take care while fishing on rocks, it is a dangerous sport and should only be done by those with experience.

-A couple of times per year the northern break right out front works.
-When it does it is spectacular and BIG.
-(NE swell, long period with some sort of westerly wind).
-Surf at your own risk as this wave is heavy, but so much fun if you make it.
+Several times per year the Northern Break makes an appearance right out the front - when it does it is spectacular and BIG (NE swell, long period, with some Westerly wind).
+Surf at your own risk as the wave is heavy, but so much fun if you make it.

 Things to do in the area

-Tiny little town with a long beach.
-Great for younger kids to play on the sand and a great place to walk along the hard packed beach – for miles.
-Gerroa is 7-10 minutes south of Ocean Farm.
+A tiny little town with a long beach.
+Great for younger kids to play in the sand, or to walk along the hard-packed beach – for miles.
+Gerroa is a 7 to 10-minute drive South of Ocean Farm.

 Jamberoo Action Park

 A lovely beach just north of Kiama.
-The northern end is protected from the North Easterlies and has a really relaxed atmosphere.
-Watch for rips on bigger days.
+The Northern end is protected from the North Easterlies and has a relaxed, calm atmosphere.
+Watch out for rips on large surf days.

 A picturesque beach about 25 minutes from Ocean Farm.
-In my opinion on of the prettiest beaches on the coast.
-Difficult to find – put “Buckleys Road, Shellharbour” into your GPS to locate with greater ease.
+We’d say this is one of the prettiest beaches on the coast, however it is difficult to find – put “Buckleys Road, Shellharbour” into your GPS to locate with greater ease.

-So you want some hills?
-My favourite is parking at Kiama, head to Albion Park then to Robertson via the Macquarie Pass.
-Have a pie.
-Then either back to Jamberoo and Kiama via the Jamberoo pass (very steep and pretty) OR onwards to Kangaroo Valley, up Berry Pass, down to Berry, then to Gerroa via the back road, then Gerringong.
-I would then catch a train from Gerringong to Kiama so I don’t have to do the princes Hwy. (or you can do the train bit first and leave the car at Gerringong so you don’t have to hang around for trains at the end of a ride)
+You want hills, you’ll get hills.
+Park at Kiama, head to Albion Park and then Robertson via the Macquarie Pass.
+Grab a bite and then head back to Jamberoo and Kiama via the Jamberoo pass (very steep and pretty).
+If your feeling strong carry on to Kangaroo Valley, up Berry Pass, into Berry, then back to Gerringong via Gerroa on the back road.
+We suggest taking the train from Gerringong to Kiama so you don’t need to ride on the Princes Hwy.

 The Kiama Blowhole can spray water up to 25m in the air (given the right sea conditions).
-If a big southerly storm comes in then you might want to go to the very south of Werri Beach in Gerringong to watch. (park in the carpark then walk along the grass further south for some nice viewing.)
+If a big Southerly storm rolls in then you might want to venture to the South end of Werri Beach, Gerringong to watch.
+Park in the carpark and walk along the grass further South for best viewing.

 Yes, you read it correctly.
-Massages, treatments, facials etc etc. Delivered to Ocean Farm for you and your guests.
-We have partnered with Team Spa to come and look after you. www.teamspa.com.au 0431 282 307 Ocean Farm guests get 20% off the regular rate.
+Massages, treatments, facials etc. delivered to Ocean Farm for you and your guests.
+Ocean Farm has partnered with Team Spa to take care of your beauty and relaxation needs.
+All guests receive 20% off the regular rates.

-A similar service is also available through www.Pamper-me.com.au Pamper me have come to the farm many times.
+A similar service is also available through Pamper me.

 Breakfast / Lunch

-Family: The Gerroa Fishermans Club – Gerroa: Casual venue serving classic food - BIG schnitzels, COLD schooners and a chance to win a fish tray at the raffle.
-Fine if unspectacular food.
-In and out quickly with good parking.
-Also lots of TVs for sport if anyone is interested.
+The Gerroa Fishermans Club – Gerroa: Casual venue serving classic food - BIG schnitzels, COLD schooners, and a chance to win a fish tray at the raffle.
+In and out quickly with good parking, and plenty of TV’s to watch sport.

-Best local butcher is Adam’s Meats on the North Eastern section of Gerringong.
-By far the best meat and very good eggs.
-Be warned, he shuts around 1pm on Saturday and you won’t see him again until Monday, so make sure you are organised.
+Meat: The best local butcher is Adam’s Meats on the North-Eastern section of Gerringong.
+Premium quality meat and very good eggs.
+Adams shuts around 1pm on Saturday and you won’t see him again until Monday, so make sure you are organised.

-For the best meat in Sydney (in my humble opinion) you should stop at Pino’s Meats in Kogarah (45 Presidents Ave).
-It is directly on your way from the City and has really good quality meats.
-Directly opposite this is a very good Fruit and Veg shop also selling fresh quality produce.
-In theory, you could do all your shopping on route to the farm and not have to do any shopping while down here.
+For the best meat in Sydney (in our humble opinion) stop at Pino’s Meats in Kogarah.
+It is directly on the way from the Sydney and has exceptionally good quality meats.
+Directly opposite is a Fruit and Veg shop also selling fresh quality produce.
+In theory, you could do all your shopping en route to the farm.

 History and Facts: Ocean Farm

-Ocean Farm – the farming bit – consists of 180 acres of grazing and dairy farming land.
-Running from the about 1km from Werri Beach north to the area in front of the main house and then back to the highway.
+Ocean Farm consists of 180 acres of grazing and dairy farming land.
+The land spans 1km from Werri Beach North to the area in front of the main house and then back to the highway.

-200 years ago the land was densely forested with Cedar trees which the first Europeans duly harvested starting in about 1830.
-Since then the land was used for growing wheat (unsuccessfully) and then for dairy – for which it is well suited - with regular rainfall, rich soil and proximity to market.
+200 years ago, the land was densely forested with Cedar trees which the first Europeans duly harvested around 1830.
+Since then, the land was used for growing wheat (unsuccessfully), and then for dairy, for which it is well suited, with regular rainfall, rich soil, and proximity to market.

-Currently the land is farmed by the Miller family who have lived in the area for nearly 200 years.
-The farm is currently owned by the Burrell family who have owned it since 1983.
+The land is farmed by the Miller family who have lived in the area for nearly 200 years, while the farm is owned by the Burrell family who purchased the property in 1983.

 The current house was commissioned by Sir Raymond Burrell and his wife Lady Burrell in 1983 and was designed and built by renowned Sydney architect, Espie Dodds.
-The original brief for the house to represent a series of small farm buildings clustered together while still remaining usable as a weekend house.
+The original brief for the house was to represent a series of small farm buildings clustered together while still being practical and usable as a weekend house.

-I took over the running of the farm in 2005 and implemented a series of changes and upgrades including the pool, which was built in 2009.
-Interestingly, William Zuccon, the architect who designed the pool worked on the house in 1983 as one of his first jobs.
+The farm has been run and managed by Drew Burrell since 2005.
+Drew implemented a series of changes and upgrades to the property including the spectacular pool, which was built in 2009.
+William Zuccon, the architect who designed the pool coincidently worked on the house in 1983 as one of his very first jobs.